-Design principles have been created in order to assess the four options.
-They have been constructed around the general objectives for this airspace change proposal, such as removing the en-route dependencies from DTY DVOR and reviewing the relevance of existing procedures.
-For example, this ACP is proposing to withdraw several STARs after reviewing them and concluding that they are not needed once other STARs have been replicated to an RNAV5 specification or are no longer utilised sufficiently to justify retaining them.
+Design Principles have been created in order to assess the four design options.
+They have been constructed around the general objectives for this airspace change proposal, such as removing the en-route dependencies from the DET and LAM DVORs and reviewing the relevance of existing procedures.
+For example, this ACP is proposing to withdraw specific STARs after reviewing them and concluding that they are not needed once other STARs have been replicated to an RNAV5 specification.

-The analogy of a toolbox was used to describe potential methods of removing the en-route dependencies from DTY DVOR, with each tool having a particular function, in combination with other tools when appropriate.
+The analogy of a toolbox was used to describe potential methods of removing the en-route dependencies from the DVORs, with each tool having a particular function, in combination with other tools when appropriate.
 This analogy has been used to construct the design principles around.

-The overriding design principle (DP0), with the highest priority, for this airspace change is that the proposed airspace change must "maintain or enhance the current level of safety".
+The overriding Design Principle (DP0), with the highest priority, for this airspace change is that the proposed airspace change must "maintain or enhance the current level of safety".